- 4 Bedrooms

-About this PropertyThis voluminous, sunny, and well-planned Lyons town home offers 4 bedrooms, 4.5 baths, and an just right island location.
+About this PropertyThis enormous, sunny, and well-planned Lyons town home offers 4 bedrooms, 4.5 baths, and an just right island location.
 Great place for family to reunite or just a hideaway for friends.

-- Rental companies and individual rental owners often offer their customers the option to purchase trip insurance.
-Trip insurance, which generally will cost you between 1% - 5% of the base rental price, offers buyers reimbursement of their trip costs for any days missed due to personal health-related emergencies or hurricanes, and additionally ensuing extra hurricane evacuation costs or charges, like an unforeseen motel stay or additional gasoline.
-Trip insurance might just be a bank account-saver if the unforseen happens (heaven forbid!).
+- Property management companies and individual rental owners typically offer their guests an option to obtain trip insurance protection.
+Trip insurance, which generally costs between 1% - 5% of the basic stay price, offers guests reimbursement of their trip costs for any days missed resulting from medical related emergencies or storms, in addition to ensuing extra hurricane evacuation costs or expenses, such as an unforeseen hotel room stay or additional fuel.

 General Rental Home Advice